How to become

 University

-You'll need a high level of writing skill and talent.
-To develop these skills, you could get a qualification like a foundation degree, higher national diploma or degree in a subject like:
+You'll need a high level of writing skill and talent to be successful.
+To develop your skills, you could study for a foundation degree, higher national diploma or degree in a subject, such as:

 - creative writing